sebastianbuettrich/5G/5G_sources.md

 We add

-3. a list of various links, reports, commentaries, keywords
+3. a list of various links, reports, commentaries, tech details

 # 1. Meta sites, overviews collections